 As we age, maintaining balance becomes more challenging.
 For those over 60, the risk of falls increases due to muscle weakness, declining vision, and slower reflexes.
-But here’s the good news: improving balance and preventing falls is entirely possible with the right strategies.
+But here’s the good news: Improving balance and preventing falls is possible with the right strategies.
 In this article, we’ll explore practical tips, expert advice, and research-backed methods to help you stay steady on your feet and enjoy an active, independent lifestyle.

 Why Balance Matters After 60